Philz Coffee: Palestine pins

 At the end of 2023, five employees were sent home from the Gilman Street location for wearing Pro-Palestine pins.
 Despite asking for a written statement from management about why the pins were not allowed, the employees never received any information from management.
 The employees were sent home and the entire staff unionized.

 Gluten free class action lawsuit

 In January 2024, a class action lawsuit was filed against the company for allegedly branding gluten containing products as gluten-free.
 The plaintiff, Ayaunna Martinez, suffered an allergy attack after consuming a supposedly gluten-free product from a Philz Coffee location.
 Although the Philz coffee app does state that they cannot guarantee that all products are free of allergens, the lawsuit is seeking that Philz Coffee change its false advertising of their products and pay the members of the lawsuit for damages.

+Private equity takeover

+In August 2025, private equity firm Freeman Spogli & Co. acquired Philz for $145 million.
+While CEO Mahesh Sadarangani received a payout from the deal, current and former employees who had invested in the company through its employee stock ownership and stock option programs saw their common stock canceled and rendered worthless.
+Initially, Sadarangami had announced that he would be reinvesting part of his windfall into Philz; after local news coverage criticized the deal, he revised his position to reinvest all of his post-tax proceeds.
+The company subsequently offered current baristas bonuses of $525, with managers receiving larger amounts; the ten former employees affected received no consideration.

+Pride flag ban

+In April 2026, Philz Coffee ordered the removal of all LGBT pride flags from its locations, with the stated reason by CEO Mahesh Sadarangani being to create "a more consistent, inclusive experience across all our stores".
+This was met with a change.org petition started by the chain's baristas, who said that, "Removing these flags risks alienating a core group of team members and loyal customers".
+The petition reached 4,000 signatures by April 10.
+On April 17, Philz Coffee announced that the change was being scrapped and pride flags would be permitted to remain in stores.